 Anger Management – A New Logical Approach

 If you want to be free of anger, you need to take a close look at it, instead of running away from it.
-When you use logic and examine what underlies your frustration and anger, you find that it can be a product of one or a combination of the following components of your Acquired Self, the Monster within.
+When you use logic and examine what underlies your frustration and anger, you find that it can be a product of one or a combination of the following components of your Acquired Self.

-These concepts revolve around how others should behave towards you and how you should behave towards them.
+Concepts that drive expectations revolve around how others should behave towards you and how you should behave towards them.
 For example, you expect certain kinds of behavior from your spouse, parents, brothers, sisters, friends and colleagues and vice versa.
 In a way, society dictates how each of us should fulfill our role.
-We can call it the book of role descriptions, written by the Society Monster.
+In short, we can call it the book of role descriptions, written by the Society.
 Each and every person living in a particular society is downloaded with this book of role descriptions.

 Everyone knows the description of his/her role and also knows the description of the role of others.
 For example, this book tells you how a wife should behave, how a husband should behave, how a parent should behave, how a friend should behave, how a child should behave, how a teacher should behave, how a doctor should behave, etc. Automatically it gives rise to certain expectations.